pringyy/OGRE/INSTALLATIONGUIDE.md

 ## 5. Moodle Server Configurations:

 **Configuration 5.1:** How to change how much 'OGRE' points users are rewarded for carrying out tasks:
-* Open the "moodle/mod/asssign/locallib.php" file on the moodle server to channge the reward points for doing a assignment.
+* Open the ['moodle/mod/assign/locallib.php'](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/tree/master/moodle_config/mod/assign/locallib.php) file on the moodle server to change the points rewarded for submitting an assignment.
-* Navigate to line (7399 line -> $assignment_points)
+* Navigate to **line 7365**  and you can change the veriable '$assignment_points' to any integer value you want rewarded.
-* Open the "moodle/mod/quiz/locallib.php" file on the moodle server to channge the reward points for doing a quiz
+* Open the ['moodle/mod/quiz/locallib.php'](https://stgit.dcs.gla.ac.uk/tp3-2019-cs17/cs17-main/-/blob/master/moodle_config/mod/quiz/locallib.php) file on the moodle server to change the points rewarded for finishing a quiz.
-* Navigate to line (1813 line -> $quiz_points)
-* Here if you change the integer values it will change how many points users are given for submitting different assignments and quiz.
+* Navigate to **line 1807**  and you can change the veriable '$quiz_points' to any integer value you want rewarded.

 **Configuration 5.2:** If you want to make changes to the Moodle server like creating a course, enrolling users in a course and setting up assignments for those courses please follow this guide:
 *  [See Moodle guide](https://docs.moodle.org/38/en/Admin_quick_guide#Adding_users) for adding users.